artificial-scientist-lab/XLuminA/README.md

 # 🚀 Testing XLuminA's efficiency:

-We evaluated our framework by conducting several tests:
+We evaluated our framework by conducting several tests - see [Figure 1](https://arxiv.org/abs/2310.08408#).
+The experiments were run on an Intel CPU Xeon Gold 6130 and Nvidia GPU Quadro RTX 6000.

- (1) we compare the running times of the different propagation methods with [Diffractio](https://pypi.org/project/diffractio/) - see [Table 1](https://arxiv.org/abs/2310.08408#).
+ (1) Average execution time (in seconds) over 100 runs, within a computational window size of $2048\times 2048$, for scalar and vectorial field propagation using Rayleigh-Sommerfeld (RS, VRS) and Chirped z-transform (CZT, VCZT) in [Diffractio](https://pypi.org/project/diffractio/) and XLuminA.
+Times for XLuminA reflect the run with pre-compiled jitted functions.

 <img src="miscellaneous/propagation_comparison.png" alt="propagation" width="500"/>